blitz-js/drafts/004_blitz_session.md

   try {
     await ctx.session.create({
-      userId: user.id,
-      role: "admin",
-      // publicData will be accessible by frontend code and will
+      // publicData will be accessible by frontend code with the `useSession()` hook
-      // contain userId and role along with any other data provided here.
-      // Put anything here you don't want to make a DB request for
+      // Put anything here that's not sensitive & you don't want to make a DB request for
       publicData: {
+        userId: user.id,  // required
+        role: "admin",    // required
         teamIds: user.teams.map(team => team.id)
       },
       // privateData is stored in the DB with the session and is not directly